akvankorlaar/NeuralNetworkBlog/NeuralNetworkBlog.md

 So our dataset has 100 rows, containing Leave size and shrub height of two different shrub species.
 The task of the neural network will be to, given some shrubs leave size, and some shrubs height, to predict the shrub species.
 In this example the leave size and shrub height are called the input features, and will be the neural networks input.
 The shrub species is called the target class, and will be the neural networks output.
+In our example we will have 2 classes: Hazel Shrub and Alder Buckthorn Shrub.

 Note that for all these examples we already know the shrub species.
 Our goal was to make our neural network predict exactly this, so why do we look